Christianity Explained, 5 - Believe & Accept

 “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God:" - Ephesians 2:8

-We now just need to walk in this faith of Christ; it’s been given to us as a free gift, meaning our human lives then just need to live rightly.
+We now need to walk in this faith of Christ; it’s been given to us as a free gift, meaning our human lives can be lived rightly.
 This will acknowledge this gift of grace and make sure we live from the simple faith of being saved by Christ just as we are.